philc/book-notes/vagabonding - rolf potts.md

     * "I prefer the hum of excitement that comes with carefully preparing at home for the trip to come."
   * "We find after years of struggle that we do not take a trip; a trip takes us."
-  * "These authors write pictures and frame rhapsodies, and lesser men follow and see with the author's eyes instead of thei rown, and speak with his tongue..."
+  * "These authors write pictures and frame rhapsodies, and lesser men follow and see with the author's eyes instead of their own, and speak with his tongue..."
   * Guidebooks are so easy to procure on the ground, so take 1 with you and buy for other regions when you arrive there.
   * "The fanciful idea of learning to tango, for instance, might make you consider visiting Argentina."
 Or a